carsoncole/scout-popcorn/README.md

 For **Scouts**, they can track their progress, prizes they might have earned, and manage orders and deliveries.

-For **Leaders**, Corncub provides a financial accounting and inventory management system.
+For **Leaders**, Corn Cub provides a financial accounting and inventory management system.
 With Corncub, you will always know how much inventory you have, where it is, and how much your unit has earned.

 Through their own accounts, Scouts can view their sales progress in door-to-door (Take Order) sales and hours they have contributed towards Site Sales.